 Set Aside a Felony Conviction to Get Your Firearm Rights Back

 Arizona law allows for the setting aside of both misdemeanor and felony convictions in many situations under ARS 13-907, but not every criminal record qualifies.
 There are certain offenses that currently cannot be set aside under Arizona law, and you must also receive a final discharge from the terms of your sentence.
 In addition to meeting these requirements, you must then convince a judge, justice of the peace, or magistrate that you deserve to have your conviction set aside.

-One of the first conditions of conviction set-asides under ARS 13-908 defines “final discharge” as the completion of probation or the receipt of an absolute discharge from the Arizona Department of Corrections or United States Bureau of prisons.
+One of the first conditions of conviction set-asides under ARS 13-907 requires the “…fulfillment of the conditions of probation or sentence and discharge by the court,” before applying to the court.
+For purposes of setting aside a conviction or restoring your firearm rights, ARS 13-908 defines “final discharge” as the completion of probation or the receipt of an absolute discharge from the Arizona Department of Corrections or United States Bureau of prisons.

 Simply, you must have completed all aspects of the terms of your sentencing imposed by the court.
 All the waiting periods relating to setting aside Arizona convictions or restoring firearm rights use this definition of final discharge as a starting point.

-The applicant’s age at the time of the conviction; and
+- The applicant’s age at the time of the conviction; and

 As you can see from this list of factors, the judge has a lot of discretion in granting your set aside.
 In addition, certain counties like Maricopa County are generally more hesitant to grant set asides, particularly for those that have only been recently discharged from their sentence.
 For example, in the case of Maricopa County, it’s preferable to wait at least two years from final discharge with one conviction, and around five years with more than one conviction.